Texas testing drops as schools reopen, prepare for football

-SAN ANTONIO (AP) — Anyone can get a coronavirus test at the CentroMed clinic in San Antonio, but on a recent day, the drive-thru was empty.
-Finally, two masked people in a maroon SUV pulled straight on through with no wait.
+AUSTIN, Texas (AP) — Anyone can get a coronavirus test at the CentroMed clinic in San Antonio, but on a recent day, the drive-thru was empty.
+Finally two masked people in a maroon SUV pulled straight on through with no wait.

 With hundreds of deaths reported each day, students returning to class and football teams charging ahead with plans to play, Texas leaders who grappled with testing shortages for much of the pandemic are now facing the opposite problem: not enough takers.